I agree with most Start-Up Truisms. One of the best ones is Don’t Chase the Shiny Penny. Double Down on What Works.

 I know you barely have time to service the leads and customers you already have.
 I know you have a 3+ year feature backlog already.
 I know.

-But take a pause in the New Year.
+But take a pause now at the start of a new year.
 Find a way to add a relatively low-stress, low-dilution layer to what you are doing now.
 It won’t materially change your MRR at first.
 But it will have a magical effect by year-end.

 Related Posts